nikopj/nikopj.github.io/projects/dcdl.md

 specifically, we leverage the LISTA framework to obtain approximate convolutional sparse codes, followed by a synthesis from a convolutional dictionary.
 We call this architecture **CDLNet**.
 The network is trained in a task-driven fashion, amenable to any linear inverse-problem.
-Interpretability of such networks allow us to further extend the framework for the specific signal class and generalization requirements at hand.
+We believe that interpretable network construction will yield greater insight and novel capabilities.

 ### Participants
 - Yao Wang, Advising Professor, [Lab Page](https://wp.nyu.edu/videolab/)
 - [Nikola Janjušević](https://nikopj.github.io), Ph.D. student
 - [Amir Khalilian](https://amirhkhalilian.github.io/), Ph.D. student

-## Highlight: Generalization in Denoising
+## Generalization in Denoising
 The derivation of the CDLNet architecture allows us to understand the subband thresholds, $\tau^{(k)} \in \R_+^M$, of the soft-thresholding operator as implicitly being a function of the input noise-level $\sigma$.
 We thus propose an affine parameterization,